bhaktibuana/centos7-web-server-setup/README.md

 ## Install Everything Needed

-Before start the installation setup, you need to turn into root account by riunnging
+Before start the installation setup, you need to go `root directory` and turn into root account by running the following command:

 ```linux
 $ sudo su